Germany records rise in violence against women – DW – 11/25/2024

 The children at the women's shelter in Koblenz are taught about nonviolence, and a social worker visits to work with the boys.
 Neisius urges women who want to stay with a violent man for the sake of their children: "Please leave, for the sake of the children."

-Hoping for a violent man to change his ways isn't the right approach, said Neisius: "It doesn't stop by itself."
+Hoping that a violent man will change his ways isn't the right approach, said Neisius: "It doesn't stop by itself."

 This article was originally written in German.
 It was first published on November 8 and later updated and republished to include latest figures.